 Fake Morgan Dollars Made in China

 These freshly minted fake Morgan silver dollars are high-quality counterfeits.
 Of course, this counterfeiting ring will process them so that each one appears to have a different amount of wear, toning, contact marks, and other minor imperfections so that they don't all look too much alike.
 Some of these fake Morgan silver dollars will also find their way into counterfeit PCGS and NGC slabs, but my sources tell me that most of the fakes these counterfeiters sell are sold "raw" (rather than slabbed).Continue to 5 of 24 below.

 Edge View of Fake Morgan Dollars

-Here is an edge view of the same handful of fake Morgan Dollars shown on the previous page.
-Again, what stands out most to me is the high quality of these fakes.
+The high quality of these fake Morgan silver dollars is evident.
 The coins may or may not have been struck on genuine .900 fine silver planchets, though.
-The Chinese have been experts at creating lookalike alloys for more 1,500 years.Continue to 6 of 24 below.
+The Chinese have been experts at creating lookalike alloys for more than 1,500 years.Continue to 6 of 24 below.

 06 of 24